gscrow/dressipi-com/_posts/2018-11-21-segmentation-vs-personalisation.markdown

 ### What are the Benefits?

 Personalisation is smarter and more predictive than segmentation and future-proofs businesses.

 It provides each customer with the right product at the right time, specific to their individual need at that moment.

 It also creates and aggregates new data sets that give a richer and more real time view of customers and products, which can remove some of the risks around business processes, such as range planning and merchandising.

 Because of this, retailers who are not using personalisation today or planning to invest in personalisation soon, risk losing market share against those who have the head start and are realising their gains.

-> Download our [case study](https://dressipi.com/downloads/shop-direct-case-study/) on how we've helped Shop Direct deliver personalisation to every customer
+> Download our [case study](https://dressipi.com/downloads/wallis-case-study/) on how we've helped Wallis deliver personalisation to every customer

 Personalisation can reduce acquisition costs by as much as 50%, lift revenues by 5 to 15%, and increase efficiency by 10-30%.
 This will continue to improve over the coming years as greater efficiency is introduced into areas such as product range and sell through.